brson/contract-game/doc/notes.md

 the knowledge that the test cycle is going to be so tedius often makes us procrastinate and do something else instead.

+Since we were unable to discover what we were doing wrong when trying to use `CallBuilder` &mdash; our code ultimately just started working on its own,
+I am inclined to attribute our extended confusion to human errors in this build-deploy-test cycle.

 Here's more or less the steps we need to take for every change:

 - Build the game contract